Goodwill Operational Tour Film

 Rather than relying on a single narrator, the story is carried by people who each know one part of the system deeply — teachers, caseworkers, operations staff, and program leaders.

-Their voices are captured in context, as they move through the spaces where the work actually happens, and then woven together into a single, clear narrative.
+Voices are recorded as people move through the spaces where the work actually happens — then woven together into one clear narrative.

 The result is a film that feels human, credible, and grounded — without overexplaining or overselling.